Racks of clothes inside Little Five Points

 • Butler Street

-The Martin Luther King Centre is the must-see tourist attraction in Atlanta.
-Once ‘The King Center,’ it is now a nonprofit organization in the heart of the city, as a place for education and social change.
+This historical park is a must-see tourist attraction in Atlanta.
+Once ‘The King Center,’ it is now a nonprofit organization championing for education and social change in the heart of the city.
 There’s plenty to do here—get a guided tour through Dr. King’s birth home, where you can still see actual furniture from his childhood, and check out exhibitions on offer about Dr. King, Mahatma Gandhi and Coretta Scott King.
-There are also guided sermons a little further down at Ebenezer Baptist Church, which is the exact spot where Dr. King preached from 1947 and for the rest of his life.
+There are also guided sermons a little further down at Ebenezer Baptist Church, the exact spot where Dr. King preached since 1947.

 Advertising

-A former railway corridor around the core of Atlanta has been revitalized into a vibrant, multi-use path lined with art, native plants, and attractions.
+A former railway corridor around the core of Atlanta has been revitalized into a vibrant, multi-use path lined with art, native plants and attractions.
 While not all sections are paved yet, the BeltLine loop is fully accessible.
 When completed sometime around 2030, it will ultimately connect 45 neighborhoods within the city.
-Walk between stops like Ponce City Market and Piedmont Park, or enjoy events along the BeltLine, like fitness classes, art events, and more.
+Walk between stops like Ponce City Market and Piedmont Park, or enjoy events along the BeltLine like run club on Thursday evenings and weekly free skate classes.

 • Attractions